arzwa/MultilocusIsland/docs/draft-hapdip2.md

 \end{equation}
 where $\Ex[p]$ and $\Ex[pq]$ are the expected beneficial allele frequency and expected heterozygosity at any selected locus on the island.
-Note that in our applications $s_a < 0$, so that when the locally beneficial allele is common ($p \approx 1$) and $Ls_a$ is appreciable, gene flow will indeed be reduced due to selection against migrants.
+Note that in our applications $s_a \le 0$, so that when the locally beneficial allele is common ($p \approx 1$) and $Ls_a$ is appreciable, gene flow will indeed be reduced due to selection against migrants.